 Years ago, when I was applying for a job at a local nonprofit, one of the members of the hiring committee pulled out a column I had written for this newspaper and asked me if I really believed that we lived in a rape culture.
 "Well, yes," I stammered, "men rape women in order to demonstrate how easily women can be controlled."
 I tried to tie my analysis of rape to the social justice concerns of the non-profit.
 "The threat of rape is not unlike the threat of nuclear weapons," I suggested.
 "A man doesn't have to actually rape for the weapon to have its desired effect.
 Women just have to know that he can rape and they'll back off."
 The interviewer couldn't see the connection.
 "What about your work with volunteers?" asked another member of the committee, vainly attempting to steer the conversation in a different direction.
 Suffice it to say, I didn't get the job.

 The term "rape culture" is vague by design.
 Feminists use it to open up a conversation about sexualized violence that doesn't put the onus on victims to educate the rest of us.
 When the conversation is about rape culture and not specific acts of rape, it is less easy to blame the individual victim or excuse the individual perpetrator.
 "Let's look at how our society allows for aggressive intrusion on those with less power," is a very different conversation than "How could she let that happen?"
 With the former, there's some hope that we might form different social habits.
-In the latter, we're constrained to talk about a past event.

 The downside of using a term like "rape culture" is that it raises the specter of criminal prosecution.
 In the last twenty years, the consequences attached to a conviction for a sex crime have outpaced the consequences attached to a conviction for homicide.
 Sex offenders are placed on registries, are prohibited from living near schools, are banned from participating in many re-entry programs.
 Once a man is labeled a sex offender, he is banished to the periphery of civil rights.
 News reports describe a cluster of sex-offenders living in a hotel in Iowa, just off the highway, the only place that conformed to their conditions of release.
 In one part of Florida, the only spot on the map that complied with probation requirements was under an overpass outside of town.